- Home

 These rates are reflective of academic year 2025-2026.
 Tuition rates may change annually.
 For the most current information, please visit our LU Tuition Cost page.

-Frequently Asked Questions for Our Online Communication Degrees
+Frequently Asked Questions About Our Online Communication Degrees

 Is an online communication degree respected by employers?